Nitish0589/SCM-FINAL-EVALUATION/README.md

 17. Contact Us Page and About Us Page Version-2 Release:
 Released by Onik ahead of the deadline, which was May 16, 2024 and pulled by the leader at 2:15 AM IST on May 16, 2024.

+18. Version 3.0 Release:
+First version of the Survey Form released at 2:47 AM IST on May 16, 2024.